filecash/filecash-docs/docs/mine/spacerace.md

 ## Additional notes

-- If a bug is identified during the competition that threatens the validity of the power table, the Filecoin team may end the competition early.
+- If a bug is identified during the competition that threatens the validity of the power table, the Filecash team may end the competition early.
 Rewards will still be awarded for the period prior to the discovery of the bug.
-If such a bug is responsibly disclosed to the Filecoin team, the team reporting it will be eligible for rewards of up to 250k FIL, depending on the severity and practicality of the bug, as determined by the Filecoin team.
+If such a bug is responsibly disclosed to the Filecash team, the team reporting it will be eligible for rewards of up to 250k FIL, depending on the severity and practicality of the bug, as determined by the Filecash team.

-- While we don’t expect it, in the unlikely event that Protocol Labs or the Filecoin Foundation determine in their sole discretion that legal or regulatory issues prevent the delivery of any portion of rewards, the rewards may be restructured, postponed, or cancelled.
+- While we don’t expect it, in the unlikely event that Protocol Labs or the Filecash Foundation determine in their sole discretion that legal or regulatory issues prevent the delivery of any portion of rewards, the rewards may be restructured, postponed, or cancelled.